Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Methodology

 \myparagraph{Subject Recruitment} This study leveraged organizational security training data collected as part of routine cybersecurity awareness training.
-The training was introduced through official organizational communications emphasizing its importance for maintaining security compliance and protecting organizational assets.
-This training was mandatory due to the organization's need for regulatory compliance (cf.~\cref{subsec:human-focus}).
+The training was introduced in official organizational communications emphasizing its importance for maintaining security compliance and protecting organizational assets.
+This training was mandatory due to the organization's regulatory environment.

 Data were collected from Dec.
 2024 -- Apr.
 2025.
 Participants had a one month window to complete their assigned training modules, with automated reminders sent at regular intervals.
 Training completion was tracked and verified.